 - Requirement for reports: If a worker must provide regular written or oral reports on the status of a project, this arrangement indicates a possible employment relationship.

-- Method of payment: Hourly, weekly and monthly pay schedules are characteristic of employment relationships, unless the payments simply are a convenient way of distributing a lump-sum fee.
+- Method of payment: Hourly, weekly and monthly pay schedules are characteristic of employment relationships unless the payments are a convenient way of distributing a lump-sum fee.
 Payment on commission or project completion is more characteristic of independent contractor relationships.

 - Payment of business or travel expenses: Independent contractors typically bear the cost of travel or business expenses, and most contractors set their fees high enough to cover these costs.
-Direct reimbursement of travel and other business costs by a company suggests an employment relationship.
+A company’s direct mileage reimbursement or reimbursement of travel and other business costs suggests an employment relationship.